cgihlstorf/AIAgents/Running an LLM/README.md

 I then tested `Llama-3.2 1B Instruct` as a chat agent on my local laptop.
 Using the code provided for the assignment as a starter, I modified it to limit the model's chat context to only the previous 10 rounds of conversation.
 I then instroduced a variable that determined whether the model has access to any context at all and had two conversations with it in each setting - with context and without context.
 I provide a qualitative analysis of these two conversations in question 2 of `Results - Local Laptop`.

-## Folder Guide
+## Table of Contents

-`chat_histories` contains files of the chats I had with the `Llama-3.2 1B Instruct` agent both with and without conversation history.
+- `chat_histories` contains files of the chats I had with the `Llama-3.2 1B Instruct` agent both with and without conversation history.

-`figures` contains plots and graphs of the results of running models on `MMLU` on 10 subjects.
+- `figures` contains plots and graphs of the results of running models on `MMLU` on 10 subjects.

-`output_files` contains the output files for each model run on 10 subjects on `MMLU`.
+- `output_files` contains the output files for each model run on 10 subjects on `MMLU`.
 No quantization was used for these experiments, but I did vary whether I used a CPU or a GPU.

-`output_files_2_subjects` contains output files for models I ran on 2 subjects, testing on both CPU and GPU.
+- `output_files_2_subjects` contains output files for models I ran on 2 subjects, testing on both CPU and GPU.

-The `colab_link.txt` file contains the link to the Colab file I used to replicate some of these experiments.
+- The `colab_link.txt` file contains the link to the Colab file I used to replicate some of these experiments.
 Figures and output files for the Colab experiments are in a separate folder entitled `hw1_outputs_colab`.

 ## Results - Local Laptop